buildtesters/buildtest/docs/configuring_buildtest.rst

 - slurm
 - lsf

-Their is a **ssh** executor is supported in schema but currently not implemented in buildtest.

 The local executor is responsible for submitting jobs locally.
 Currently, buildtest supports ``bash``, ``sh`` and ``python`` shell.
 The executors are referenced in your buildspec with the ``executor`` key as follows::